-Not many would complain about laying their hands on free stuff.
+Not many people would complain about getting free stuff.

 I, for one, have no problem with it.

 But it can be messy if you try to do that online.

 There are often tons of forms to be filled out before you can think about your chance of getting stuff for free.

 For example, although there are many ways to get free stuff without surveys, there are some companies that would want you to offer your opinions in some sort of surveys, while some companies would insist on some intimate information that you may not be comfortable giving out.